Joyce & Basil's story

 "It’s a good cry," Joyce added.
 "They don’t believe that it could be done."

-Hope Story Disclaimer - "Joyce & Basil's Story" is about one couple's health-care experience.
+Hope Story Disclaimer -"Lexi's Story" is about one patient's health-care experience.
 Please bear in mind that because every patient is unique, individual patients may respond to treatment in different ways.
 Results are influenced by many factors and may vary from patient to patient.